 H2: Assessing Your Current Security Posture

-Start by treating your current environment as a living inventory: you need a clear list of assets, their versions, and who can access them.
-Run a focused, repeatable check that covers the CMS core, extensions, administrator accounts, transport security, and accidental exposure of debug or backup files.
+Begin by viewing your current environment as a living inventory.
+You need a clear list of assets, their versions, and who has access to them.
+Perform a thorough check-up, covering your CMS core, extensions, admin accounts, transport security, and any accidental exposure of debug or backup files.
 That inventory lets you prioritize fixes that reduce the biggest risks with the least effort.

 H3: Quick Self-Audit Checklist